-Alison is an International Board Certified Lactation Consultant (IBCLC) and began her work in lactation by offering mother-to-mother support for breastfeeding women in the greater Rochester area in 2008.
-Alison teaches our Intro to Breastfeeding class, facilitates our Breastfeeding Cafe and does private in-home lactation consults.
+Alison is an International Board Certified Lactation Consultant (IBCLC) and began her work in lactation by offering peer support as a La Leche League Leader for breastfeeding families in 2008.
+Alison teaches our Intro to Breastfeeding class, facilitates our breastfeeding support group Breastfeeding Café and offers private in-home lactation consults.

-As a Registered Yoga Teacher and trained and certified as a birth doula through DONA International, Alison is delighted to help women learn how to prepare themselves both in body and mind for labor and birth with yoga.
-No matter how your birth unfolds, a woman will ultimately need to let go and surrender as she welcomes her baby into the world.
+As a Registered Yoga Teacher and trained and certified as a birth doula through DONA International, Alison is delighted to help people learn how to prepare themselves both in body and mind for labor and birth with yoga.
+No matter how your birth unfolds, a person will ultimately need to let go and surrender as they welcomes their baby into the world.
 Her personal prenatal yoga practice played a very important role in her own physical, mental and emotional preparation for birth.
-She loves guiding women through a safe, gentle yoga practice that can positively impact their pregnancy, labor, birth and entry into parenthood.
-She believes that birth is a sacred and transformational journey, a journey that will change your life forever.
+Alison loves to guide women through a safe, gentle yoga practice that can positively impact their pregnancy, labor, birth and entry into parenthood.
+Alison believes that birth is a sacred and transformational journey, a journey that will change your life forever.

-At BBC Alison teaches our Introduction to Breastfeeding class, prenatal yoga, facilitates our weekly Breastfeeding Cafe support group and offers private Lactation Consults in your home or in her home office located in the Highland Park neighborhood.
+At BBC Alison teaches our Introduction to Breastfeeding class, prenatal yoga, facilitates our weekly Breastfeeding Café support group and offers private Lactation Consults in your home or at Beautiful Birth Choices.
+Alison is currently accepting birth doula clients.

 Nella Goho, BIRTH DOULA, EDUCATOR

-She enjoys spending time with her family, Netflix binges (almost too much), nights out with friends, video games, traveling, reading and silent discos.
+She enjoys spending time with her family, learning new things, Netflix binges (almost too much), nights out with friends, video games, anime, traveling, and history.

 Having attended a multitude of births, all different in their own way, Nella leaves each birth feeling blissful at the thought that such a sacred moment was shared with her, a moment she will never forget.

-She is honored to be a part of the BBC team as a Child Birth Educator and a Birth Doula and is currently accepting new birth doula clients.
+She is honored to be a part of the BBC team as a Childbirth Educator and a Birth Doula and is currently accepting birth doula clients.